A forum for exchanging ideas and experiences on the use of ECMWF data and products

 “Using ECMWF’s Forecasts” provides a platform to discuss the use and performance of ECMWF's forecasts and related products.
 It is open to all ECMWF forecast users around the world and provides an opportunity to give feedback on forecast performance and on the range of available products, to learn about ECMWF’s recent developments of its forecasting system and to share experiences and network with ECMWF and other users.

-To maximise attendee's experience, UEF2022 is primarily an in-person event.
-There will be livestreaming and some opportunities for some engagement virtually.
-The in-person component will take place at ECMWF's headquarters in Reading, UK.
+To maximise attendee's experience, UEF2022 was primarily an in-person event.
+There were some opportunities for some engagement virtually.
+The in-person component took place at ECMWF's headquarters in Reading, UK.

 2022 Theme: Visualising Meteorological Data